hudson155/kairo/limber-backend/README.md

 ├── auth
 │   └── jwt: Classes representing and regarding JWTs (see the common:auth │            module).
+├── client: HTTP client for interaction with other services (see the │           common:client module).
 └── util
     ├── darb: Code relating to the Dense(ish) Albeit Readable Binary format │         (see the common:util module, especially the DarbEncoder class).